Quantum Reading of Digital Memories

 Let us consider a digital memory where each cell can have two possible reflectivities, $r_{0}$ or $r_{1}$, encoding the two values of a logical bit $u$ (see\ Fig.~\ref{QreadPIC}).
-Close to the memory, we have a digital reader, made up of transmitter and receiver, whose goal is retrieving the value of the bit stored in a target cell.
-In general, we call \textquotedblleft transmitter\textquotedblright\ a bipartite bosonic system, composed by a signal system $S$ with $M$ modes and an idler system $I$ with $ L$ modes, and globally given in some state $\rho $.
-This source can be completely specified by the notation $T(M,L,\rho )$.
-By definition, we say that the transmitter $T$ is \textquotedblleft classical\textquotedblright\ (\textquotedblleft non-classical\textquotedblright ) when the corresponding state $\rho $ is classical (non-classical), i.e., $T_{c}=T(M,L,\rho _{c})$\ and $T_{nc}=T(M,L,\rho _{nc})$ \cite{CoheTRA}.
-The signal $S$ emitted by the transmitter is associated with two basic parameters: the total number of modes $M$, that we call \textquotedblleft bandwidth\textquotedblright\ of the signal, and the total number of photons $N$, i.e., its \textquotedblleft energy\textquotedblright .
-The signal $S$ is directly shined on the target cell, and its reflection $R$ is detected together with the idler $I$ at the output receiver.
-Here a suitable measurement outputs the value of the bit up to an error probability $P_{err}$.
-Repeating the process for each cell of the memory, the reader retrieves an average of $1-H(P_{err})$\ bits per cell, where $H(\cdot )$ is the binary Shannon entropy.
+Close to the memory, we have a digital reader, made up of transmitter and receiver, whose goal is to retrieve the value of the bit stored in a target cell.
+In general, we call the \textquotedblleft transmitter\textquotedblright\ a bipartite bosonic system, composed by a signal system $S$ with $M$ modes and an idler system $I$ with $L$ modes, and globally given in some state $\rho$.
+This source can be completely specified by the notation $T(M,L,\rho)$.
+By definition, we say that the transmitter $T$ is \textquotedblleft classical\textquotedblright\ (\textquotedblleft non-classical\textquotedblright) when the corresponding state $\rho$ is classical (non-classical), i.e., $T_{c}=T(M,L,\rho_{c})$\ and $T_{nc} =T(M,L,\rho_{nc})$.
+The signal $S$ emitted by the transmitter is associated with two basic parameters: the number of modes $M$, that we call the \textquotedblleft bandwidth\textquotedblright\ of the signal, and the mean number of photons $N$, that we call the \textquotedblleft energy\textquotedblright\ of the signal \cite{NOTEonN}.
+The signal $S$ is shined directly on the target cell, and its reflection $R$ is detected together with the idler $I$ at the output receiver.
+Here a suitable measurement yields the value of the bit up to an error probability $P_{err}$.
+Repeating the process for each cell of the memory, the reader retrieves an average of $1-H(P_{err})$\ bits per cell, where $H(\cdot)$ is the binary Shannon entropy.